 reliable communications networks could put our welfare at risk during times of emergency.

 It was clear that future development would require a completely new telecommunications infrastructure advanced enough to attract new businesses and support existing ones.
 So that year over a hundred local businesspeople, government representatives and community leaders tackled those problems head-on in an extraordinary meeting that set the stage for our broadband revolution.

-Three years after that first meeting, OpenCape was awarded grants from the National Telecommunications and Information Administration, the Commonwealth of Massachusetts, private construction/operating partners, and Barnstable County totaling $40 million.
+Within three years the newly formed non-profit OpenCape Corporation was awarded grants from the National Telecommunications and Information Administration, the Commonwealth of Massachusetts, private construction/operating partners, and Barnstable County totaling $40 million.